 Volume 14, Chapter 1, Section 2,

-when the inspector finds that enforcement action is appropriate or required, he or she must document the enforcement action per
+when the inspector finds that enforcement action is appropriate or required, they must document the enforcement action per

 the policies in Orders 8900.1 and

 B. Discharging Enforcement Responsibilities.
 Inspectors must remember some very important

 issues when carrying out enforcement responsibilities.

 1) Inspectors can and should encourage system improvements through the use of best practices

-it comes to enforcement, the inspector can only require compliance
+and the highest possible standards.
+However, when it comes to enforcement, the inspector can only require compliance

-statutes (Title 49 of the United States Code (49 U.S.C.)) and regulations (14 CFR).
+with statutes (Title 49 of the United States Code (4 U.S.C.) and regulations (14 CFR).

 a) Regulations are sometimes permissive, sometimes restrictive.
 Restrictive regulations are

 enforceable; permissive regulations are not.
 If the regulation does not specifically say a person cannot, then a person can.

 b) It is necessary to review the regulation being cited, determining whether or not the regulation

 is enforceable.
 The FAA may only take legal enforcement action for violation of an enforceable regulation.
 (See subparagraph

 14-2-2-5C) below for more information.)